benjymous/annotations/sandman/sandman-vertigopreview.md

 nod to the latter.
-	Panel 6:  "What's Entertainment?" is a reference to any one of a number of television show which give "news" about entertainment and entertainers in a jazzed-up Nightly-News format.
+	Panel 6:  "What's Entertainment?" is a reference to any one of a number of television show which give "news" about entertainment and entertainers in a jazzed-up Nightly-News format - possibly a parody of "That's Entertainment!"??.
 Of these shows, "Entertainment Tonight" is the most well-known.

 Page 2 panel 1:  Broadway is the street in New York which has most of the most significant theatrical productions.
 Off-Broadway is an expression for